Poetry slam

+Some people draw distinction between the concepts of "poetry slam" as a competition event and "slam poetry" as a performance event and art form.

+There are regular poetry slam competitions all around the globe.

 The performances at a poetry slam are judged as much on performance as content, and poets may compete as individuals or in teams.
 The judging is often handled by a panel of judges, typically five, who are usually selected from the audience.
-Sometimes the poets are judged by audience response.
+Often, the highest and lowest scores for each poet in a round are dropped.
+The audience is encouraged to react to a poet's performance verbally or by clapping, snapping, and stomping in an attempt to influence the judges score.